croyleje/lsp-default.nvim/README.md

 Here are some things you need to know:

 * The configuration for the language servers are provided by [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig).
-* lsp-zero will create keybindings, commands, and will integrate nvim-cmp (the autocompletion plugin) with lspconfig if possible.
-You need to require lsp-zero before lspconfig for this to work.
+* lsp-default will create keybindings, commands, and will integrate nvim-cmp (the autocompletion plugin) with lspconfig if possible.
+You need to require lsp-default before lspconfig for this to work.
-* Even though lsp-zero calls [mason.nvim](https://github.com/williamboman/mason.nvim) under the hood it only configures LSP servers.
-Other tools like formatters, linters or debuggers are not configured by lsp-zero.
+* Even though lsp-default calls [mason.nvim](https://github.com/williamboman/mason.nvim) under the hood it only configures LSP servers.
+Other tools like formatters, linters or debuggers are not configured by lsp-default.
 * If you need to configure a language server use `lspconfig`.

 ### Keybindings